catalogicsoftware/kubedr/docs/devguide/source/ci_builds.rst

 .. note::

-   For now, CI/CD is done by internal gitlab infrastructure at `Catalogic Software`_.
-This will continue until we figure out how best to port the logic to github based tooling.
+   For now, CI/CD is done by our internal Gitlab infrastructure at `Catalogic Software`_.
+We intend to port this logic to a GitHub/Concourse-centered one in an upcoming release.

 The CI build, or 'pipeline' in GitLab terms, runs using the GitLab CI/CD toolchain, every 'job' is run in its own pre-determined